KaniBog/KaniBog-s-Portfolio/README.md

 ---

-# 🔍 What You’re Going to Learn from This Project
+# What Readers gain from This Project

-By the time you finish this breakdown, you’ll understand:
+By the time you finish reading, you’ll understand:

 ### ✔️ Which industries suffered the deepest cuts
 ### ✔️ Which countries carried the heaviest burden